 So, this year help not only to raise vital funds for charities at home and abroad by leaving a legacy in your Will but also to recognise just how much this form of charity can enrich the donor and the recipient, and the potential impact it can make on the community as a whole.

 ISRAELI DIPLOMAT PRAISES JNF DONORS’ VISION

 Director of Diplomacy at the Israeli Embassy, Rony Yedidia-Klein, has praised the vision and support of JNF donors in the face of adversity.
 Speaking at an exclusive pre-Chanukah gathering for some of the charity’s legacy clients and stalwart supporters, she drew attention to the importance of fostering bilateral links between the UK and Israel, as well as encouraging support for Israel on university campuses and with Christian friends groups across the UK.
 She congratulated those JNF supporters who intend to leave legacies to Israel in their wills for their important contribution.

 Attendees also hear about JNF UK’s continuing dedication to the developing the Negev region of Israel, in order to help its poorer communities and allow a new generation of Israelis to thrive in newly redeveloped towns and cities.

 The gathering was one of a number of events that the charity provides for its legacy clients.

 Carolyn Addleman, Director of Legacies, said “Israel’s most important resource is its people.
 That’s why JNF UK supports projects from childhood centres through to services for Holocaust survivors, as well as a range of projects in towns experiencing social and economic hardship.
-It’s thanks to the support of the JNF’s legacy donors that we can ensure the best future for Israel, enabling the older generation to underpin the future success of the Jewish people.”
+It’s thanks to the support of the JNF UK’s legacy donors that we can ensure the best future for Israel, enabling the older generation to underpin the future success of the Jewish people.”